-There are so many things to do for Black History month in Alamba that you can’t possible see it all in one trip so be prepared for a return a trip to Alabama.
+There are so many things to do for Black History month in Alamba that you can’t possibly see it all in one trip so be prepared for a return trip to Alabama.

 My daughter is a history buff so I had to show her just how amazing black people really are!
 Black History Month is an annual celebration of achievements by African Americans and a time for recognizing the central role of blacks in U.S. history.

 The event grew out of “Negro History Week,” the brainchild of noted historian Carter G. Woodson and other prominent African Americans.

 Since 1976, every U.S. president has officially designated the month of February as Black History Month.
 Other countries around the world, including Canada and the United Kingdom, also devote a month to celebrating black history.

 We all remember the activities and events that occurred while we were in school, but how do we celebrate Black History as adults and how do we as adults help our children to understand the importance of Black History Month?

 Birmingham celebrates our nation’s Black History year-round, but February especially is full of fun events, live music, and reverent observances honoring the city’s African-American community that ignited a nationwide movement.

 Whether you attend Birmingham’s Annual Black History Month Parade or visit one of the city’s many interactive time capsules including the King Center or National Center for Civil & Human Rights, it’s not only an educational experience – but an inspiring journey to see where it all began.

 Check out these things to do for Black History month in Birmingham including local Black History sites, events, tours, and charitable opportunities as we celebrate our nation’s greatest milestones in human history.